Can You Use Your Credit or Debit Card in Rarotonga & the Cook Islands?© CookIslandsPocketGuide.com

 Which Credit and Debit Cards are Accepted in Rarotonga and the Cook Islands?

-Certain types of credit and debit cards are accepted in Rarotonga, Aitutaki and the Cook Islands, including major brands, as long as there is a four-digit PIN encoded.
+Certain types of credit and debit cards are accepted in Rarotonga, Aitutaki, and the Cook Islands, including major brands, as long as a four-digit PIN is encoded.
 Bank cards that are accepted in the Cook Islands include:

 Can You Use Your Credit or Debit Card in Rarotonga & the Cook Islands?© CookIslandsPocketGuide.com